 Between 1958 and the early nineties the carnival was held sporadically and many attempts to revive the event failed mainly due to a lack of resources.
 However, in the early nineties the Carnival was revived again up until 1998 when the event was cancelled by the City Council due to concerns over health and safety and financing of the event.
 This resulted in a significant outcry from the local community who demonstrated their displeasure by staging a large march in the City Centre.
 This acted as the catalyst for the Carnival we see today.

-In 1999, following approaches from the City Council, Tuntum HA, a community based not for profit housing association took over the lead in the running of the event in partnership with the City Council, Nottinghamshire Police and organisation from the local community.
+In 1999, following approaches from the City Council, Tuntum Housing Association, a community based, not-for-profit, housing association took over the lead in the running of the event in partnership with the City Council, Nottinghamshire Police and organisation from the local community.
 Since then, the Carnival has developed into a truly multi-cultural annual event displaying hundreds of high quality carnival art costumes, plus numerous musicians including local, national and international stars with attendance levels in the thousands.

 Visit the Nottingham Carnival Heritage website for more information.